How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - Ignoring real-time models: Focusing only on ChatGPT while Perplexity and Grok deliver faster results.

-- Client-side rendering only: Your beautiful React SPA is invisible to AI crawlers.
+- Client-side rendering only: Your React SPA is invisible to AI crawlers.
 You need SSR or static HTML.

 - Inconsistent entity descriptions: Different descriptions across platforms confuse AI models.